-With the sensor submerged in the process to be measured and stable, select the "SNAPSHOT" option from the calibrate menu using the up and down arrow buttons.
+With the sensor submerged in the process to be measured and stable, select the "SNAPSHOT" option from the SENSOR SETUP menu using the up and down arrow buttons.
 Press the "ENTER" button.
 Pressing the "ENTER" button again will cause the analyzer to take a snapshot of the conditions.
 The analyzer will take about sixty seconds to obtain a sample value.
-The display will return to the calibrate menu automatically when it is finished.
-At this point, you have NOT altered the calibration of the analyzer at all; you have only stored the conditions of the process water in memory for future use.
-Press the "MENU" button to exit or use the up and down arrow buttons to select another calibration function.
+The display will return to the SENSOR SETUP menu automatically when it is finished.
+At this point, the calibration of the analyzer has NOT been altered at all; the conditions of the process water have only been stored in memory for future use.
+Press the "MENU" button to exit or use the up and down arrow buttons to select another sensor setup option.